zaheersyedkdr/Weather-Forecast-Application/README.txt

 3. Moment.js - used for time convertion from of a UNIX timestamp obtained from Dark Sky API.

 Note:
-For better accuracy of location turn on GPS and wifi on your devices.
+1. For better accuracy of location turn on GPS and wifi on your devices.
+2. The reload button in the application is set to force reload from server rather than cache.

 A Pen created at CodePen.io.
 You can find this one at  http://codepen.io/zaheersyedkdr/pen/rwowKJ .